New computer version

 How do I save changes?

-If any changes are made, you need to save those changes, which are usually done by pressing the F10 key on the keyboard.
-If F10 doesn’t work, look at the bottom or top of the screen for the key used to save the settings.
+If any changes are made, you need to save those changes, usually done by pressing the keyboard’s F10 key.
+Unless F10 works, look at the bottom or top of the screen for the access used to save the settings.

 Old version computer

-Unlike today’s computers, older computers (before 1995) already have a lot of methods to install BIOS.
-Below is a list of the main sequences for press when the computer is booting to enter BIOS setup.
+Unlike today’s computers, older computers (before 1995) already have many methods to install BIOS.
+Below is a list of the press’s primary sequences when the computer is booting to enter BIOS setup.

 - CTRL + ALT + ESC